seandan7/accessibility-automation/readme.md

 This repo has scripts to make the HTML tags for bold and italicizing purely CSS (font-styles.js).
 This is recommended by most accessibility checkers, as these tags can clutter if used purely for decoration.

-Lastly, this repo has code to add aria-labels to buttons that read 'learn more' or 'read more'.
+Lastly, this repo has code to add aria-labels to buttons that read 'learn more' or 'read more' (aria-labels.js).
 These links are too broad for Screen Readers to understand where they go.

 NOTE: These scripts are obviously not ideal, as some SR's dont load JS scripts.
 This is meant as a temporary fix while remediation is being done.
 It is preferable to first enable accessibility within server side loops and manually where needed.